logzio/logz-docs/_source/logzio_collections/_tracing-sources/opentelemetry.md

 Logz.io's trace exporter for OpenTelemetry allows you to ship distributed traces to Logz.io from different APM (Application Performance Management/Monitoring) agents, such as Jaeger, Zipkin, and so on.

+This topic explains how to install the OpenTelemetry Collector using a Docker network, but if you prefer Kubernetes, see the [Logz.io Kubernetes deployment reference](https://docs.logz.io/user-guide/distributed-tracing/k8s-deployment).

+###### Related information
-This topic explains how to install the OpenTelemetry Collector.
-For an overview of the process to send traces to Logz.io, see [Getting started with Logz.io Distributed Tracing](https://docs.logz.io/user-guide/distributed-tracing/getting-started-tracing).
++ For an overview of the process to send traces to Logz.io, see [Getting started with Logz.io Distributed Tracing](https://docs.logz.io/user-guide/distributed-tracing/getting-started-tracing).
++ To learn more about tracing instrumentation, see [Setting up instrumentation and ingesting traces.](https://docs.logz.io/user-guide/distributed-tracing/tracing-instrumentation)

 <!-- info-box-start:info -->